AmenZhou/ruby_on_rails_learning/Thinkful.markdown

 Mentor Session

- TDD
-[3:36:51 PM] Alvin Kato: Test Driven Development [3:36:56 PM] Alvin Kato: This is where you write tests first [3:37:06 PM] Alvin Kato: Then the test fails
+Test Driven Development
+This is where you write tests first
+Then the test fails
-[3:37:11 PM] Alvin Kato: Because you have written the code [3:37:15 PM] Alvin Kato: Then you write the code [3:37:20 PM] Alvin Kato: To make the test pass [3:37:30 PM] Alvin Kato: Failing test
+Because you have written the code
+Then you write the code
+To make the test pass
+Failing test
-[3:37:38 PM] Alvin Kato: Then write the code that makes it pass [3:37:47 PM] Alvin Kato: Then you modify or refactor the code [3:37:59 PM] Alvin Kato: Is by practising
+Then write the code that makes it pass
+Then you modify or refactor the code
+Is by practising
-[3:38:05 PM] Alvin Kato: RIght now I won't delve
+RIght now I won't delve

-[3:38:33 PM] Alvin Kato: BDD
+BDD
-[3:38:43 PM] Alvin Kato: Behaviour driven development [3:38:51 PM] Alvin Kato: Is you test applications behaviour [3:38:56 PM] Alvin Kato: Test parts
+Behaviour driven development
+Is you test applications behaviour
+Test parts
-[3:39:13 PM] Alvin Kato: Get request to be sent when a user views all twets [3:39:17 PM] Alvin Kato: you can test for that [3:39:29 PM] Alvin Kato: Here what you are looking for how the application interacts with your user
+Get request to be sent when a user views all twets you can test for that
+Here what you are looking for how the application interacts with your user